 Therapy of Early Chronic Phase Chronic Myelogenous Leukemia (CML) with Dasatinib

 The goal of this clinical research study is to learn if giving half of the recommended FDA approved dose of dasatinib can help to control CML as effectively as the full dose of dasatinib.
+Researchers also want to learn if combining venetoclax with dasatinib after 3 months of dasatinib alone is helpful in controlling CML compared to dasatinib alone.
+The safety of the combination will also be studied.

 Disease Group: Malignant neoplasms stated as primary lymphoid haematopoietic